frontenddogma/web-development-glossary/manuscript/c.md

 Character
 : An encoded symbol that maps to a glyph.

+Character Data
+: A concept used for distinct but related purposes in the markup languages SGML and XML.
+“CDATA” indicates that a certain portion of the document is general character data, rather than non-character data or character data with a more specific, limited structure.&nbsp;[†](#w-cdata)

 Character encoding
 : A mapping of code points to characters, like UTF-8.

 Character entity reference
 : A character reference that refers to a character by the name of an entity which has the desired character as its replacement text.
-The entity must either be predefined (built into the markup language) or explicitly declared in a Document Type Definition (DTD).
+The entity must either be predefined (built into the markup language) or explicitly declared in a document type definition (DTD).
 The format is the same as for any entity reference: `&name;`, where “name” is the case-sensitive name of the entity.&nbsp;[†](#w-character-reference)

 Character reference
 : → Character entity reference